jguillod/imed-template/README.md

 10. If you find this template helpfull, please consider to buy me some cups of coffee on&nbsp;:

 	[![click me](https://ko-fi.com/img/Kofi_Logo_Blue.svg)](https://ko-fi.com/elojes)

+---
+**TEMPLATE END HERE => REMOVE PART FROM START TO HERE, THEN EDIT YOU OWN DOCUMENTATION WITH/OUT THE DOCUMENTATION BELOW.**

+---

 ## Install ##